Statistical Analysis#

 49.03

-If you are only performing one (or a few) statistical tests, and you are working interatively then you might be ok to manually copy the result from the console.
+If you are only performing one (or a few) statistical tests, and you are working iteratively then you might be able to manually copy the result from the console.
 However, there are likely times when you want to extract the result from the test for further processing, for example enter it into a table to save to your computer.
 We can save the output of a t.test (or indeed any other statistical test or function) to a variable, meaning we can manipulate it further.

 %%R